ppanko/PcAux/README.md

 ---
 This is the repository for the PcAux package which was formerly called "quark."

-- Licensing information is given in the 'LICENSE' file.
+- Licensing information is given in the [LICENSE] file.
-- Built tarballs of the PcAux package are available in the 'builds' directory.
+- Built tarballs of the PcAux package are available in the [builds][] directory.
-- Stand-alone documentation is available in the 'documentation' directory.
+- Stand-alone documentation is available in the [documentation][docs] directory.
-- The source files for the most recent stable version of PcAux are available in the 'source' directory.
+- The source files for the most recent stable version of PcAux are available in the [source][src] directory.

 PcAux is beta software, so please report any bugs that you encounter in the issues section of the project page.
 You may also leave requests for new features